reimund/Tych-Panel/readme.txt

    If you copy the wrong directory (ie CS5 instead of CS6) you will get a "Load panel xml error Error #2032" error in Photoshop.

-2. Name the new directory "Tych Panel" (leaving you with <Photoshop CS6>/Plug-ins/Panels/Tych Panel).

-3. Copy the Tych Panel directory (residing in the "scripts" directory) to
+2. Copy the Tych Panel directory (residing in the "scripts" directory) to
    <Photoshop CS6>/Presets/Scripts.

-4. Run Photoshop and show the panel by going to Window/Extensions/Tych Panel.
+3. Run Photoshop and show the panel by going to Window/Extensions/Tych Panel.

 Photoshop CS 5
 --------------

-The steps are the same for CS5, but you copy the CS5 directory instead:
+The steps are the same for CS5, but you copy from the cs5 directory instead:

-1. Copy the CS5 directory (residing in the panel directory) to
+1. Copy the Tych Panel directory, residing in panels/cs5 to
    <Photoshop CS5>/Plug-ins/Panels.

-2. Name the new directory "Tych Panel" (leaving you with <Photoshop CS5>/Plug-ins/Panels/Tych Panel).

-3. Copy the Tych Panel directory (residing in the "scripts" directory) to
+2. Copy the Tych Panel directory (residing in the "scripts" directory) to
    <Photoshop CS5>/Presets/Scripts.

-4. Run Photoshop and show the panel by going to Window/Extensions/Tych Panel.
+3. Run Photoshop and show the panel by going to Window/Extensions/Tych Panel.

 Bridge integration